-The Central Bank has retained the prohibition on QIAIFs investing more than 50% in any one unregulated investment fund, but has amended the circumstances in which this prohibition will not apply.
-A QIAIF can disapply this prohibition where it has a minimum subscription amount of €500,000 and where its prospectus contains a detailed and prominent disclosure which identifies on an item-by-item basis those obligations and conditions which apply to the QIAIF and its AIFM but which do not apply to the underlying unregulated investment fund and its manager.
+The Central Bank retained its prohibition on QIAIFs investing more than 50% in any one unregulated investment fund, but amended the circumstances in which this prohibition does not apply.
+A QIAIF can dis-apply this prohibition where it has a minimum subscription amount of €500,000 and where its prospectus contains a detailed and prominent disclosure which identifies on an item-by-item basis those obligations and conditions which apply to the QIAIF and its AIFM but which do not apply to the underlying unregulated investment fund and its manager.

-Side pockets
+Side Pockets

 QIAIFs can purchase assets and immediately place these assets in side pockets.
-The Central Bank has not placed a limit on the amount of assets which can be side pocketed in this manner.
+The Central Bank does not place a limit on the amount of assets which can be side pocketed in this manner.